aave/risk-v3/asset-risk/risk-parameters.md

 # Parameters

 Each asset within the Aave Protocol has specific values related to their risk, which influences how they are supplied and borrowed within the protocol.
-The calibration of the parameters for V3 is more intensive and includes additional risk parameters relating to security, governance, and the markets.
-Assets with security concerns around their smart contract should not  be considered for integration since these risks are very difficult to mitigate or control.
-Similarly, tokens with high risk exposure to single counterparties should not be supported as collateral by the Aave community.
+V3 has better risk mitigations tools with additional risk parameters relating to security, governance, and the markets.

-It is crucial for Aave community to do proper risk analysis for each asset that is supported by the Aave Protocol.
-New assets with relatively higher risk should be supported in Isolation Mode.
+It is crucial for Aave community understand the underlying risk of each asset: assess the smart contracts security, understand the risks of centralisation and market risks; as onboarded assets, onboard their risks to the Aave Protocol.
+Aave V3 offers new risk mitigation parameters that allow the onboarding of assets highly exposed to these risk factors with limits and isolation mode.

 {% hint style=“info” %}All the assets supported by the Aave Protocol are added via the Aave Governance proposal or via the Asset listing admins selected by the Aave Governance.